-Assignment 1: Reflective Journal
+Assignment 1: Reflective Journal (35% of course grade) Mid Term

-This assignment is about you.
-Select a piece from the mental health literature list attached to this syllabus.
+Choose a book from the list attached to this syllabus.
 Relate themes addressed in the book and how they tie into mental health issues, practices, and your own story.
-Discuss your impressions of the piece holistically, mental health issues that come up in the book, your assessment of the main issues, how you might address these issues as a mental health social work practitioner, and most important, issues in countertransference for you and with whom you identified the most in the novel, applying material we have covered in class.
-In addition, please comment on thoughts and feelings you have throughout the course and on cases held in the field as they relate to the book, as well as news-worthy events as they relate to your readings and the book you select from this literature list.
-HOW DOES THE WORK AFFECT YOU AS A CLINICIAN and AS A HUMAN BEING?
-Do not summarize the novel in great length.
+Discuss your impressions of the piece holistically, mental health issues that come up in the book, your assessment of the main issues, how you might address these issues as a mental health social work practitioner, and most important, issues in countertransference for you and with whom you identified the most in the novel.
+In addition, please comment on cases held in the field as they relate to the book, as well as news-worthy events as they relate to your readings and to the book.
+Reflect on how the book affects you as a clinician and as a human being.
+Do not summarize the novel in great length, this is not a book report.
 This is an integrative assignment.
 Do not forget to draw the paper together into a cohesive whole.
-(8-10 pages) 12 pt.
-Times Roman.
+8-10 pages, 8-10 references, 12 pt./Times Roman, double spaced, APA style.
 See attachment at end of syllabus for further detail.